jvgp100/JP-website/horus.md

-<title>Horus Heresy</title><h1 id="horus-heresy-reading-order">Horus Heresy reading order</h1>
+# Horus Heresy reading order

-<p><a href="index.html">[Back Home]</a></p>
-<p>This was published in the March and April 2019 editions of White Dwarf magazine, and it is the order I&#39;ve been following for the last few years.
-Because, let&#39;s face it, who has the time to read 60 something books?
+This was published in the March and April 2019 editions of White Dwarf magazine, and it is the order I've been following for the last few years.
+Because, let's face it, who has the time to read 60 something books?
 Not me!
-You probably don&#39;t even have time to read the abbreviated list below.
+You probably don't even have time to read the abbreviated list below.
 But give it a go, maybe.
 If you want.
-I have only included the &quot;essentials&quot; - none of the side plots, none of the &quot;further related reading&quot;, etc.</p>
+I have only included the "essentials" - none of the side plots, none of the "further related reading", etc.

-<h2 id="the-great-crusade-era">The Great Crusade Era</h2>
+## The Great Crusade Era

-<p>The opening trilogy perfectly sets the scene for everything that is to follow.
-The Great Crusade is drawing to a close and the Emperor returns to Terra, pronouncing Horus Warmaster...</p>
+The opening trilogy perfectly sets the scene for everything that is to follow.
+The Great Crusade is drawing to a close and the Emperor returns to Terra, pronouncing Horus Warmaster...

 <ol>
   <li><em>Horus Rising</em>, Dan Abnett (2006)</li>
 <li><em>False Gods</em>, Graham McNeill (2006)</li>